+a si i sa i inc.

-When you do get a job offer, here are factors to consider using the evaluation checklist:
+When you do get a iob offer, here are f factors to consider i using the evaluation checklist:

+The found beca

 Factors Job Evaluation Checklist Acceptable Unacceptable

 The Industry Interest in the industry

 Is this a field where I would like to build a career?

 Potential for long-term growth

 Is this an industry that is growing?

 The Position Work duties

 Do the duties of the job interest me and use my skills?

 Potential for advancement

 What opportunities are available?

 Position level

 Where is the job in the organization?
 To whom do I report?